 What is the average cost of Online environmental science degree in America?

-The average cost of an online environmental science degree in America varies widely depending on factors such as in-state versus out-of-state tuition and whether the institution is public or private.
+The average cost of an online environmental science degree in America varies by degree level, institution type, residency status, and fee structure.
 Median total costs hover around $54,996, with out-of-state students often paying closer to $59,880 and in-state students benefiting from rates near $37,440.
-Graduates from well-regarded programs like those at the University of Florida recall manageable expenses around $20,000 for master's degrees, contributing to positive outcomes by balancing quality education with affordability.
+Some graduates from programs such as those at the University of Florida recall manageable expenses around $20,000 for master's degrees.

 What is the average cost of Online environmental science degree in America?